∞Using RVM with God

 rvm wrapper ruby@gemset [scope] [binary-name]

-is the prefix for the executable (e.g. god
+Where [scope] is the prefix for the executable (e.g. god before and

 ruby will be used for wrappers generation, eg: